matthjs/BachelorProject/README.md

 * Initialize mean function to nonzero constant?
 * Why is it that deep GPs seem to take up more memory than variational GPs?
 * Make the simulator fully reloadable.
+* UPDATE HYPERPARAMETERS ON ONLY PART OF THE DATASET, THIS MAY ALLOW DEEP GPS (OR VARIATIONAL GPS) TO HAVE SIGNIFICANTLY BIGGER BASE DATASETS TO OPTIMIZE OVER!!!!
+OPTIMIZING OVER ENTIRE DATASET BECOMES TOO SLOW.
 ## Information on modules

 ### Agents